aldercode/100-days-of-code/log.md

 Lots of @SoloLearn.
 Lots and lots!
 HTML, CSS and SQL.

 ### Day 8: 21 January
+Still busy redoing the @freeCodeCamp Intro to JavaScript challenges to ensure I completely understand them.
+Also completed the HTML Fundamentals course on @SoloLearn (which threw some JS in there too to keep me on my toes.)

 ### Day 9: 22 January

+### Day 10: 23 January

+### Day 11: 24 January

+### Day 12: 25 January

+### Day 13: 26 January